sasilver75/obsidian/Inflection.md

-Founded by Mustafa Suleyman, former co-founder of [[Deepmind]], along with Demis Hassabis.
+Founded by Mustafa Suleyman, former co-founder of [[DeepMind]], along with Demis Hassabis.